knn90/AnimatedBorderView/README.md

 # AnimatedBorderView

 Adding visual interest to your SwiftUI views is a breeze with animated dashed borders.
-Let me guide you through creating a custom dashed border that can bring a refreshing dynamism to your UI designs.

 #### Installation
 Swift package manager: `https://github.com/knn90/AnimatedBorderView.git`